vt-digital-libraries-platform/NOID-mint/README.md

 ```
 format .yml file to include appropriate ark shoulder
 noid -f [name of file].yml

+configure noid_ark.py with the four inputs the function takes:
+1. the file path to the csv input file
+2. the configured yml file which sets up the specifics for the ark
+3. the parent ark
+4. the name of the output file

+run noid_ark.py in command line
 ```

 ## Testing
 ```
 nosetests
 ```
+The NOID-Mint was forked from the following:
 ## Authors
 * Virginia Tech Libraries - Digital Libraries Development developers
 	* [Yinlin Chen](https://github.com/yinlinchen)